ThreeLetters/QuadMap/README.md

 delete(id)                   |  Delete a item by its key setIntTime(time)             |  Set the time for the create/delete loop toArray()                    |  Returns an array of the values

+#### getNodes(progressive,include)
+Gets the nodes in a quad.
+If progressive is true, then any nodes in quads under the quad will also be included. if include is true, then it will return an onject like below.
+> {
+> node: node,
+> QTree: quad,
+> compiled: true,
+> stored: true,
+>}

+The original node can be found in the .node variable, and the QTree is the quad it resides in.
+Compiled and stored are system variables.